brainoffline/AnimationManager/README.md

 ### Animate ListBox Items ###

-Here is an example of animating a ListBox
+Here is an example of animating a ListBox.
+The cool thing here is you can use ANY predefined animation to animate items in.
+Or if you are inspired, you can define your own animation.

 	<Page.Resources>
 		<bam:FadeInUpAnimation x:Key="ListBoxAnimation1" Delay="0.03" Duration="0.3" Distance="150" />